 their slaves as they fought to the death.
 Basketball isn't slavery, nor

-is it slave fights, nor can it ever compare to such.
-But as I watch the
+is it slave fights, nor can it ever be compared to such.
+But, as I watch the

 White fans in the crowd looking down on the basketball teams that are

-competing for something I don't understand, I am quick to recognize this dynamic.
-These same fans are defiant too--even making death threats to coaches when their home state team loses.
-But beyond the fans, there is a hole industry that profits off of the young students of college basketball from sponsors, advertisements, investors, teams, and the college students don't get a penny of it unless they go pro.
+competing for something I don't understand, I am quick to recognize this shared dynamic when we're analyzing football.
+But beyond the fans, there is a hole industry that profits off of the young students of college basketball from sponsors, advertisements, investors, teams, and the college students don't get a penny of it, unless if the students go pro.

 But what does that say about the industry that tells college students to quit their education in order to make millions for a sport.
 I ask to myself: do these fans only love their team or do they idolize

 the players?
 Do they know the names and lives of these young students